Medically reviewed by Drugs.com. Last updated on Nov 25, 2023.

 - Liver disease—Use with caution.
 The effects of the medicine may be increased because of slower removal of the medicine from the body .

-Proper Use of metolazone
+Proper use of Mykrox

 In addition to the use of this medicine, treatment for your high blood pressure may include weight control and changes in the types of foods you eat, especially foods high in sodium or potassium.
 Your doctor will tell you which of these are most important for you.
 You should check with your doctor before changing your diet .